net-a-porter-mobile/XCTest-Gherkin/README.md

 The advantages of this are obvious; you get to quickly run your existing feature files and can get up and running quickly.
 The disadvanages are beacuse the tests are generated at runtime they can't be run individually from inside Xcode so debugging is tricker.
 I would use this to start testing inside Xcode but if it gets hairy, convert that feature file into a native Swift test and debug from there.

+Note: when working with native feature files with data tables steps should use `NativeDataTable` type instead of `DataTable`.
+See [native_data_table.feature](Example/Tests/Features/NativeFeatures/native_data_table.feature) for examples of data table formats that you can use in the feature files.

 ### Localisation of feature files